globus/globus-compute/docs/endpoints/single_user.rst

    as a particular username (c.f., ``$USER``, ``uid``), but to connect to the Globus Compute web services (and thereafter receive tasks and transmit results), the endpoint must be associated with a Globus Auth identity.
-The Globus Compute web services will validate incoming tasks for this CEP against this identity.
-Further, once registered, the CEP instance cannot be run by another Globus Auth identity.
+The Globus Compute web services will validate incoming tasks for this SEP against this identity.
+Further, once registered, the SEP instance cannot be run by another Globus Auth identity.

 .. note::

-   On the first invocation, the CEP will emit a long link to the console and ask for a Globus Auth code in return.
+   On the first invocation, the SEP will emit a long link to the console and ask for a Globus Auth code in return.
 As part of this step, the Globus Compute web services will request access to your Globus Auth identity and Globus Groups.
 (Subsequent runs will not need to perform this login step as the credentials are cached.)